datahappy1/czech_language_sentiment_analyzer/README.md

 <li><a href="https://github.com/datahappy1/czech_language_sentiment_analyzer/tree/master/ml_models/support_vector_machine">/ml_models/support_vector_machine</a></li>
 </ul>

-The overall sentiment score is a result of ensembling of these 3 model predictions.
+The overall sentiment score for the specified text input is calculated as a weighted average based on the precision score accuracy of these 3 model predictions.

 ##### Flask web application
 Simple Flask web application is currently hosted at <a href="http://datahappy.pythonanywhere.com">http://datahappy.pythonanywhere.com</a>, source code can be found in this location <a href="https://github.com/datahappy1/czech_language_sentiment_analyzer/tree/master/flask_webapp">/flask_webapp/</a>.